Major & Minor Requirements

 Declaring the major

-Students declare the major through their student account in WebSTAC.
+Students declare the major through their student account in Workday.
 New Majors should arrange an orientation meeting (approximately 30 minutes) with Professor Kristina Kleutghen, Director of Undergraduate Studies in the Department of Art History and Archaeology.
-Please be sure to bring a hardcopy of your unofficial transcript from WebSTAC to the meeting.
+Please be sure to bring a hardcopy of your unofficial transcript from Workday to the meeting.

 Capstone Experience